 Where can I get a COVID-19 vaccine?

-The South Dakota Department of Health has established a map with vaccine providers for each county.
+The SD DOH established a map with vaccine providers for each county.
 Please refer to the chart to identify your vaccine provider.

 Information from the CDC

 View important COVID-19 vaccine-related information from the Centers for Disease Control and Prevention.

 - Should I be concerned about the Delta variant?

 New data show Delta is different than past versions of the virus: it is much more contagious.